 Privacy settings on Snapchat

 While limited there are a few choices here.
 You can use a setting to only allow friends (those you have added to your list of Friends in Snapchat) to send you “snaps”.
 This is under Settings.
-Change the option from “Everyone” to “My Friends” and then click Save.
+Change the option from “Everyone” to “My Friends”.

-You can also block a friend from sending pictures to you.
+You can also block someone from sending pictures to you.
 (Maybe you added a friend and they start bombarding you with pictures all day long and you cannot get them to stop….well block ‘em and they’ll stop).
-To block someone find their name in your list of friends, swipe to the right, click Edit and click Block.
+To block someone, find their name in your list of friends, click and hold their name for a second to bring up a some icons.
+Click the settings icon (the first one, looks like a gear), and then Block.
 That friend can no longer send you photos in Snapchat.